SSH

 First-time login

-When you ssh to a remote server for the very first time, you will be prompted to affirm that the remote server is indeed the one you expected to connect to:
+When you use SSH to connect to a remote server for the very first time, you will be prompted to confirm that the remote server is indeed the one you expected to connect to:

 The authenticity of host 'saga.sigma2.no (2001:700:4a01:10::37)' can't be established.